-Features of Milnor® Electrical Schematics
+3. Features of Milnor[®] Electrical Schematic Diagrams

-Document W6DRYGS+A shown on the next page, is part of an actual schematic for the Milnor Gas Dryer.
-For the purposes of this instruction, the schematic is shown gray and explanations of the items on the schematic are shown black.
+Document BMP010012 (following this section) is a sample schematic, based on a schematic diagram for the Milnor[®] gas dryer.
+For the purposes of this exercise, the schematic is shown gray and explanations of the items on the schematic are shown black.